rtuszynski/ChatbotAI/README.md

 #### AI Chatbot Prototype
-This project is a prototype of an AI chatbot assistant to integrate real AI model in the future.
+This project is a prototype of an AI chatbot assistant to integrate with real AI model in the future.

 The prototype includes:
 - A **Backend API** that provides the core functionality for chatbot responses.